-Each year the Outstanding Alumni Awards program acknowledges and celebrates USC graduates who have achieved significantly in their field of expertise since graduating, recognising them for the impact they have had at a local, national and sometimes international level.
+Each year the Outstanding Alumni Awards program honours, acknowledges and celebrates our graduates who have achieved significantly in their field of expertise since graduating, at least two years prior with their first degree, recognising them for the impact they have had at a local, national and sometimes international level.

 For any enquiries contact Anita Edmonds, Manager, Alumni Relations via Email firstname.lastname@example.org or Tel: +61 7 5459 4564.

 Please note: the recipients' work details are current at the time of receiving their award.